herreriasjose/react-developer-tools-01/README.md

-We can see that the <SimpleNumber> element has a Key property that we have passed from the next higher element, as well as Props and State.
+We can see that the &lt;SimpleNumber&gt; element has a Key property that we have passed from the next higher element, as well as Props and State.

 It is interesting to note that these Props and State values can be modified directly from the React Developer Tools.
 Let's do it: